webbertakken/simple-react-app/README.md

-# next-firebase-plus
+# Simple react app

-Opinionated lightweight setup of nextjs on firebase with some extras.
+An opinionated full-stack react app with a focus on simplicity.

 ## Setup